Building a Pond

 The

-Pond Manual: A Complete Guide to Site Planning, Design and Managing
+The Pond Book: A Complete Guide to Site Planning, Design

-for the serious layperson, The Pond Manual explores the wide
+Written for the serious layperson, The Pond Book explores

 topographic and soil requirements, design and construction